JigsawStack/omiai/README.md

-# OmniAI SDK
+# OmiAI SDK

-OmniAI is a LLM SDK for Typescript.
+OmiAI is a LLM SDK for Typescript.
 It is a highly opinionated AI SDK with auto-model selection, built-in reasoning and curated tools.

 - Pre-selected list of models based on model quality, speed and cost
 - Automatically picks the best model for each task